nfb77/ZoningNashville/README.md

 The **replication_code.Rmd** is an R Markdown file designed to produce a PDF document in correspondence with the manuscript **"Upzoning and Residential Transaction Price in Nashville"** by Nicholas Forster-Benson.
 It compares residential sale prices of upzoned parcels -part of Nashville’s 2010 ‘Downtown Code’ (DTC) upzoning- with various control boundaries (1k, 3k, 5k, and 10k) as well as synthet controls created through Matching methods.
 This is achieved using both Difference-in-Differences (DiD), Quantile Difference-in-Dofferences (QDiD).

-The manuscript relies on data from .csv files, statistical analysis, and graphical presentation to present insights on treatment effects on housing prices.
+The manuscript relies on data from .CSV files, statistical analysis, and graphical presentation to present insights on treatment effects on housing prices.

 ## **File Structure (R Markdown)**